Living In Livingston

 To learn more about Livingston, NJ, Real Estate CLICK HERE

 Livingston is located about 22 miles west of New York City just off of Route 280.
 There is a commuter bus service, Community Coach, that brings riders to the Port Authority Bus Terminal in Manhattan.
 Some commuters drive to Harrison, NJ and then take the PATH train to New York.
 Others take NJ Transit train service to New York’s Penn Station from South Orange, Chatham or Summit where there is some non-resident parking.
+A shuttle bus is available from the Livingston Mall to the South Orange train station for $70/month.
+Click on this link for more information on the Livingston Express Shuttle.
 Newark Airport is approximately a 25 minutes drive away.
-Check out this link for more information on commuting:

 The Public School System: The Livingston Public School District serves students in pre-Kindergarten through twelfth grade.
 The district is made up of nine schools: six elementary schools, two middle schools, and one high school.
 The schools consistently rank among the best in the state and the country.
 The various schools participate in many national, state and local competitions with significant achievements.